ukparliament/commons-library-open-day/2025/selcomms/index.md

 # Select Committees

 ## What do we do?
-In the House of Commons, select committees are cross-party groups of backbench MPs who work as a team to produce reports and other information.
-There is a select committee to scrutinise each government department.
+In the House of Commons, there is a select committee to scrutinise each government department.
 These are known as the departmental select committees.
 There are also cross-cutting select committees that look at policies across departments — for example, on the environment and sustainable development and past public spending.
+Select committees are cross-party groups of backbench MPs who work as a team to produce reports and other information.

 ## Find our work